We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Avoid straining or sitting on the toilet for long periods of time.
 This can put more pressure on hemorrhoids.

 - Use an over-the-counter product.
 You can also apply a topical cream to external hemorrhoids or use a medicated suppository for internal hemorrhoids.
-Amazon carries both creams and suppositories.
+These products are usually applied several times per day and provide temporary relief with regular use.
+Typically they should provide relief within about 1 week, or you should speak to your doctor.
+Shop for creams and suppositories online.

-Next, try to soften your stools to keep your digestive system in good working order and reduce your risk of further irritation or damage to a bleeding hemorrhoid:
+Next, try to soften your stools to keep your digestive system in good working order and reduce your risk of further irritation or damage to a bleeding hemorrhoid.
+Here are some tips:

 - Stay hydrated.
 Drink plenty of water throughout the day to avoid constipation.

 - Eat fiber.
-Try to gradually add more high-fiber foods into your diet, such as whole grains, vegetables, and fresh fruit.
-This can help to prevent constipation and irregular stools.
+Try to gradually add more high fiber foods into your diet, such as whole grains, vegetables, and fresh fruit.
+This can help prevent constipation and irregular stools.

 - Add a fiber supplement to your routine.
-If you find yourself needing some extra help to keep things moving, you can also take a fiber supplement, such as methylcellulose or psyllium husk.
+If you find yourself needing some extra help to keep things moving, you can also take a fiber supplement, such as methylcellulose or psyllium husk, which start working within 1 to 3 days.
 You can buy fiber supplements online.

 - Maintain daily physical activity.
-Staying active tends to lessen constipation.
+Staying active tends to lessen constipation over time.

-- Try Miralax (polyethylene glycol).
+- Try MiraLAX (polyethylene glycol).
 This product is typically safe to take on a regular basis.
-It pulls water into your digestive tract to help soften stool.
+It pulls water into your digestive tract to help soften stool and usually produces a bowel movement within 1 to 3 days.

 If you’re still noticing blood or a lot of discomfort after a week of home treatments, you may need to revisit your doctor for additional treatment.